JagersEgo/SAIM/README.md

 - Fully customisable everything
 	+ Working on hit sounds, target/arena rendering etc.
 - Better Wayland support on Linux
-	+ Seems currently to be an issue with Godot's wayland especially with high polling rate mice implementation (?)
+	+ Seems currently to be an issue with Godot's wayland implementation (?) especially with high polling rate mice which seem to drop inputs

 **Feel free to message me anything on discord! @`.gov.au`**